allmanbrent/NLP_viral_escape/README.md

 ### Masked grammaticality
 We wrote a script to extract the grammaticality scores for each mutated sequence titled `masked_ESM2.py` and the script can be run in the environment using the command:
 ```
+python language_models/ESM_probability_calcs.py <reference.fasta>
 ```
+This script can be used on any protein reference sequence to compute the masked probabilities at every site along the sequence.

 # Running the structural models

 ## MutComputeX